 Your Audience and How It Can Impact the Cost of Facebook Advertising

-Most advertisers understand how the bidding process can affect their costs.
-They are also very careful when they set their ads objectives.
+Most advertisers understand how the bidding process can affect their costs and are very careful when they set their ad objectives.
 However, most seem to ignore the impact their audience might have on the cost of running Facebook ads.
-They think that the more extensive the audience they target, the higher the chances of conversion.
+They think that the more extensive the audience they target, the higher the chances of conversion – wrong…

-Let’s get back to our previous example.
-You may think that it would be a good idea to show your ads to parents.
-After all, they need your babysitting services the most.
-But, when you do that, Facebook will target EVERYONE who has a kid, regardless of other relevant factors.
+But when you do that Facebook will target EVERYONE who has a kid, regardless of other relevant factors.
 For instance, parents of toddlers are more interested in hiring a babysitter, whether full-time or occasionally, than parents of teens.

-If you are going to show your ads to all parents, without specifying other factors as well, then you can expect to pay more for your Facebook ads than the average.
-So, make sure to select the right attributes when setting up your ads.
-You have over 350 to choose from, so it will take you a while to master this part of the process.
-It will get easier and more comfortable with time, believe us!
+If you are going to show your ads to all parents, without specifying other factors, then you can expect to pay more than the average for your Facebook ads.
+It will take you a while to master this part of the process… Trust me, it will get easier and more comfortable with time.

 How Your Industry Can Affect the Cost of Your Facebook Ads

-According to a 2015 report, professional services, e-commerce, and technology have the highest CPCs out there.
-It all has to do with the size of the market and the interest people have in your type of products or services — the bigger the market, the lower the costs.
+It all has to do with the size of the market and the interest people have in your type of products or services — the bigger the market, the lower the costs, giving you a greater return on investment.
 So, if you are an electric cars dealer, then you can expect to pay more to reach your audience through Facebook ads than a regular cars dealership as the market is significantly lower.

-Now, we would like to tell you that you can use a few tricks to decrease the costs of running ads on Facebook.
-But, the truth of the matter is that there isn’t any cheat sheet.
-You can’t tweak a few things and expect to get good results for a fraction of the cost.
-The only way to get there is through trial and error, by combining different factors and seeing what works and what not.
-It can be a long process.
-After all, there are over 359 attributes for defining your target audience alone.
-That’s a lot.
+The truth is there isn’t any cheat sheet – you can’t tweak a few things and expect to get good results for a fraction of the cost.
+The only way to get there is through trial and error, by combining different factors and seeing what works and what doesn’t.
+It can be a long process… After all, there are over 359 attributes for defining your target audience alone.

 So, what can you do?

 Facebook advertising specialists, like the ones we have here at Australian Internet Advertising, have years of experience in perfecting their targeting knowledge.
-Not only that they understand how Facebook advertising works, but they’ve set up countless campaigns and know what it takes to get a high Relevance Score and put your message in front of the right audience for a low cost.
+It’s not only that they understand how Facebook advertising works, but they’ve set up countless campaigns – they know what it takes to get a high Relevance Score and get your message in front of the right audience for the lowest cost.

 You may think that doing everything on your own is going to save you money, but you may lose more than you’re investing in the long run.
-Just consider the time it will take you to figure out how to set a campaign, choose the right demographic attributes, and adjust your budget.
-Meanwhile, you could have just hired someone to do it and leverage the benefits in no time.
+Consider the time it takes to figure out how to set up a campaign, choose the right demographic attributes, and adjust your budget.